-“Releases” means new versions and releases of the Licensed Programs, which may include both Defect Corrections and Enhancements and which Contractor generally makes available at no additional to customers of the Base Program who have paid their Upgrade Subscription and Maintenance and Support fee.
+“Releases” means new versions and releases of the Licensed Programs, which may include both Defect Corrections and Enhancements and which Contractor generally makes available at no additional to customers of the Base Program who have paid their Upgrade Subscription and/or Maintenance and Support fees, as applicable.

 “Requirements Traceability Matrix” means the requirements traceability matrix described in the Solicitation.

-“Restricted Data” means highly sensitive information that is used or held by an agency.
+“Restricted Data” means highly sensitive confidential information that is used or held by an agency.
 For PEBA this primarily represents medical data and information pertaining to specific protected classes of individuals (i.e., children).
+All Restricted Data will be clearly marked as such when provided to Contractor.

 “SAN” means the PEBA storage area network.

-“Security Incident” means the potentially unauthorized access by non-Authorized Persons to Personal Data, Restricted Data, or Confidential Data that could reasonably result in the use, disclosure, or theft of PEBA’s unencrypted data.
-A Security Incident may or may not turn into a Data Breach.
+“Security Incident” shall have the same meaning as “Security Incident” in 45 CFR §

+164.304. .

-“Software” means all computer software programs and programming (and all modifications, replacements, Upgrades, Enhancements, documentation, materials and media related thereto), including Applications, Development Tools, Open Source and Systems Software.
+“Software” means all computer software programs and programming (and all modifications, replacements, Upgrades, Enhancements, documentation, materials and media related thereto), including Applications, Development Tools, Open Source and Systems Software, that is part of the System.

 “Source Code” computer software in human-understandable form of source statements, including electronic and printed human-readable, mnemonic or English-like statements.

-“Source Code Materials” means then current versions of Source Code, all proprietary tools required for use of the Licensed Programs under this Contract, all Source Code-related documentation to the extent the same exists at the time, a list of all Open Source code utilized with the Licensed Programs, and all operation documents, including but not limited to documents describing the third-party tools and the methods and procedures utilized for the installation, configuration and operation of the Licensed Programs.
+“Source Code Materials” means then current versions of Source Code of the Licensed Programs under this Contract, a list of all Open Source code utilized with the Licensed Programs.
+Source Code Materials does not include

-“System” means an interconnected grouping of manual or electronic processes, including business flow charts, logic diagrams, Equipment, Software, Documentation, source codes, object codes, and Materials of any type whatsoever (tangible or intangible and machine or human readable) which incorporate or reflect the design, specifications, or workings of a System or its Software and associated attachments, features, accessories, peripherals and cabling, and all additions, modifications, substitutions, Upgrades or Enhancements to such System, including all Systems in use or required to be used as of the contract commencement date, and all Systems, Materials, Work Product and Deliverables installed or developed by or for PEBA following the contract commencement date as required by this contract including Contractor’s BAS System.
+“System” means an interconnected grouping of manual or electronic processes, including business flow charts, logic diagrams, Equipment, Software, Documentation, source codes, object codes, and Materials of any type whatsoever (tangible or intangible and machine or human readable) which incorporate or reflect the design, specifications, or workings of a System or its Software and associated attachments, features, accessories, peripherals and cabling, and all additions, modifications, substitutions, Upgrades or Enhancements to such System, including all Systems, Materials, Work Product and Deliverables installed or developed by or for PEBA following the contract commencement date as required by this contract as part of Contractor’s BAS System.
 The term “System” may refer to more than one System, despite the use of the singular.
 A System, or components thereof, may operate on mainframe Equipment or a microprocessor workstation platform or server platform (“Server Platform”) or web-based service enabled components (“Internet Components”) or any combination of the same.
+All references in this contract to System mean the BAS System, unless the context expressly says otherwise.

-“Systems Software” means all software programs and programming (and all modifications, replacements, Upgrades, Enhancements, documentation, materials and media related thereto) that perform tasks basic to the functioning of the Equipment and are required to operate the Applications Software or otherwise support the provision of the BAS System and hosting Services by Contractor and the Government Cloud Services Subcontractor, including operating systems, systems utilities, data security software, compilers, performance monitoring and testing tools and database managers.
+“Systems Software” means all software programs and programming (and all modifications, replacements, upgrades, enhancements, documentation, materials and media related thereto) that perform tasks basic to the functioning of the Equipment and are required to operate Applications Software or otherwise support hosting services, including operating systems, systems utilities, data security software, compilers, performance monitoring and testing tools and database managers.

 “System Specifications” means those technical and functional requirements relating to the design and performance of the BAS System or a particular Phase of the BAS System, as set forth in the Contract.
-The System Specifications may from time to time be amended by Change Orders.
+The System Specifications may from time to time be amended by Change Orders or as otherwise mutually agreed in writing by the parties (e.g., as part of an approved design Deliverable).

 “Test Phase” means a scheduled block of testing with a primary focus.
 Test phases will include, at a minimum, Functional Test, Integration and System Test, and User Acceptance Test.

-“Test Specifications” means those specifications set forth in the Solicitation.
+“Test Specifications” means those test specifications set forth in the Solicitation.